KodingKurriculum/learn-to-code/README.md

 ### Beginner 3 - Dictionaries and Lists
 In this lesson, we will learn how to use lists and dictionaries of information.
-These objects will become very useful when we're working with graphs of data.
+These objects will become handy when we're working with graphs of data.

 **dictionary** - Also known as a 'dict', it is a series of key and value pairs.
 **None** - 'None' is a special keyword in Python that literally means nothing